MasterCloudApps-Projects/chess/README.md

 The usage of **require() is to be avoided**.

 ### Using classes, OOP, and other tools:
-ES6 classes should be avoided and JS modules are a natural alternative.
-[Stop using javascript classes](https://medium.com/giant-machines/stop-using-javascript-classes-d0b6890ef097) explains why classes are not necessary and how to implement the alternative.
+ES6 classes should be avoided in this project and JS modules are a natural alternative.
+[Stop using javascript classes](https://medium.com/giant-machines/stop-using-javascript-classes-d0b6890ef097) explains why classes are not necessary and how to implement said alternative.
 ### Encapsulation:
-Encapsulation can be dealt with by making use of **closures**.
+Encapsulation will be dealt with by making use of **closures**.
 ```
 function createCounter () {
   let counter;